The Archimedean limit of random sorting networks: Introduction

-In addition to the papers mentioned above, the local behaviour of random sorting networks has also been studied by Angel, Gorin, and Holroyd \cite{angel2012pattern}.
-The frequency of particular substrings in the swap sequence of a random sorting network has been analyzed by Reiner \cite{reiner2005note} and Tenner \cite{tenner2014expected}.
-Fulman and Stein \cite{fulman2014stein} have analyzed the distribution of the first swap in a random sorting network.

-All of this work relies on a bijection of Edelman and Greene \cite{edelman1987balanced} between sorting networks and Young tableaux of a particular shape.
-Little \cite{little2003combinatorial} found another bijection between these two sets, and Hamaker and Young \cite{HY} proved that these bijections coincide.
+All of the prior work discussed so far on random sorting networks relies crucially on Edelman-Greene bijection.
+This bijection has also been used by Reiner \cite{reiner2005note} and Tenner \cite{tenner2014expected} to study the frequency of particular substrings in the swap sequence of a random sorting network.
+Little \cite{little2003combinatorial} found another bijection between the set of sorting networks and Young tableaux of staircase shape, and Hamaker and Young \cite{HY} proved that these bijections coincide.

 Problems involving limits of sorting networks under different measures have been considered by Angel, Holroyd, and Romik \cite{angel2009oriented}, and also by Young \cite{young2014markov}.
 Uniform ``relaxed" random sorting networks have been analyzed by Kotowski and Vir\'ag \cite{kotowski2016limits} (see also \cite{rahman2016geometry}).
+Uniform random sorting networks that avoid intermediate permutations with a $132$-pattern have been analyzed by Linusson, Potka, and Sulzgruber \cite{linusson2018random}.

+A natural follow-up to studying random sorting networks would be to try to prove analogous theorems for random reduced decompositions of other permutations.
+When the target permutation is vexillary (i.e. it avoids the pattern $2143$) then the Edelman-Greene bijection allows for efficient sampling of random reduced decompositions so the limit object can at least be guessed at, see Gross and Marsaglia \cite{gross2012vexillary} for simulations.
+Much of the combinatorics that is necessary for analyzing random reduced decompositions of the reverse permutation breaks down for general vexillary permutations, so the proofs from this paper and previous random sorting network papers cannot be adapted directly.
+Reduced decompositions of random $321$-avoiding permutations are in correspondence with skew standard Young tableaux of a shape determined by the permutation, see Section 2 in \cite{billey1993some}, so a general theory of random reduced decompositions would also subsume the theory of random Young tableaux.

+There are also closely related sorting contexts which exhibit similar Archimedean limiting behaviour.
+For the Coxeter groups $\{B_n : n \in \mathbb{N}\}$, reduced decompositions of the long element can again be efficiently sampled by a variant of the Edelman-Greene bijection, see Haiman \cite{haiman1992dual}.
+It seems possible that the same broad strategy used to show the Archimedean limit in this paper could work for type $B$ reduced decompositions.

+Another variant of the Edelman-Greene bijection allows for sampling of random involution words for the reverse permutation in $S_n$, see Marberg \cite{marberg2020symplectic} for relevant definitions and the description of the algorithm.
+In this case, while simulations still suggest an Archimedean limit, a proof along the lines of the current paper seems further away.
+Indeed, random involution words lack a basic time stationarity property used heavily in this paper and in previous work on random sorting networks.